 Many serial killers come from backgrounds of sexual assault and prostitution, like Robert Maudsley, the real-life Hannibal Lecter, and Peter Kurten, the Vampire of Dusseldorf, and it’s safe to assume that when it comes to cold-blooded murder, there is often a sexual component, be it sexual excitement or sexual rage.
 One thing is for absolute certain: Mary Bell’s hard upbringing contributed to the horrific events to come.

 6 Norma Bell

 Another young girl named Norma Bell, who was not related to Mary Bell, was 13 at the time of the murders.
 Norma would end up playing a role in the investigation and the fallout.
-The young girls were peers, and Norma became an accomplice to Mary and would go on to become the key the authorities needed to solve the murders that had taken place.
+The young girls were peers, and Norma became an accomplice to Mary and would become the key the authorities needed to solve the murders that had taken place.

 What possessed Norma to be Mary Bell’s accomplice?
 Was it peer pressure?
 The world may never know.
 It is known, however, that Norma Bell definitely had her hand in the pair of horrendous crimes.

-5 The Murder Of Martin Brown
+5 The Murder of Martin Brown

 On May 25, 1968, the day before Mary Bell turned 11 years old, the murder of Martin Brown took place.
 In an abandoned home, four-year-old Martin’s body was found with blood and saliva on his face.
-At first, it was suspected that the boy died by accident, but upon further investigation, the police uncovered that something infinitely more sinister had happened: Martin Brown had been brutally strangled.
+At first, it was suspected that the boy died by accident.
+Still, upon further investigation, the police uncovered that something infinitely more sinister had happened: Martin Brown had been brutally strangled.